ahmetefe3423/CSCI_5511_Final_Project/README.md

 # Multi-Robot Gridworld: Auctions & Ising Baselines

-This repo is a **course project framework** for experimenting with:
+This repository is a **course project framework** for experimenting with:

 - Multi-robot pathfinding on a grid
 - Target allocation via auction algorithms (PSA, SSA, CA, …)